Ed-Fi-Alliance-OSS/Project-Tanager/showcase/plugins/flattened-mssql/README.md

 ## Objective

+The "single table" design effectively supports both referential integrity and the outbox pattern for simplified streaming data out.
+This facilitates the use of streaming data for populating other data stores, such as a search database or a data lake.
+This design also forces creation of searchable indexes somewhere other than on the single table - for example, in an OpenSearch database.

+But some organizations do not want these features.
+They add unnecessary complexity and cost for their installations.
+Instead, they would prefer to have a traditional relational database structure, with fully indexing capability in the relational tables.

-Demonstrate that an incoming JSON object can be flattened and stored in tables similar to the `EdFi_ODS` database, as an alternative to using the PostgreSQL --> Debezium --> Kafka --> OpenSearch architecture.
+This POC demonstrate that an incoming JSON object can be flattened and stored in tables similar to the `EdFi_ODS` database, as an alternative to using the PostgreSQL --> Debezium --> Kafka --> OpenSearch architecture.

-This proof-of-concept may be further refined into a formal design document for the Ed-Fi Data Management Service (DMS).
+This proof-of-concept might be further refined into a formal design document for the Ed-Fi Data Management Service (DMS).

 ## Technical Requirements